Quadriffis/immortal-millionaire/1 - lose weight.md

 > Weight change = energy intake - energy expenditure

-Humans measure the energy they consume in calories[^calories].
+Humans measure the energy they consume in calories[^Or more specifically kilocalories (kCal).].
 The above means simply that:

 - If you eat more energy than you expend: you gain weight
 - If you eat less energy than you expend: you lose weight